timothybranch/nwhacks2015/README.md

 TROUBLESHOOTING (F.A.Q.s)

 "Sorry, if it F.A.Q.ed up, you did it wrong.
-Clearly our gloriously Arstozkan developers cannot be held at fault."
+Clearly our gloriously Cardstozkan developers cannot be held at fault."
 Good luck shooting at your troubles, my comrade-in-arms.
 Heh, always wanted to say that.
 Now in all seriousness, please do keep in mind the fragility of this product as a makeshift framework barely made in time to be functional at all, that the product is built without any security or failsafe features at time of writing, that this app runs on the assumption that FireBase is alive and working well, and we will look into tackling security and compatibility issues if we decide to continue this project, and hey--at least we haven't nuked your cities.
 Yet.